-If you find and would like to report an error or bug, we suggest to start by inspecting your screen output.
-You may write this information to a log file (do not send a screenshot) at any time by adding a redirect to the end of your command line, e.g.
+If at any time you find an error or bug that you would like to report, the best place for us to start is by inspecting your screen output.
+You may write this information to a log file (not a screenshot) at any time by adding a "redirect" to the end of your command line, as demonstrated in the <source>/test\install/README file, e.g.